CRACK IT Challenges

 The innovators - the competition is open to SMEs and academics.
 In most cases multi-disciplinary teams are required.

-The funders - the main funder of the competition is the NC3Rs, with support from the Technology Strategy Board Small Business Research Initiative.
+The funders - the main funder of the competition is the NC3Rs, with support for specific challenges from the public and charitable sectors.
+Co-funders for past challenges include Alzheimer’s Research UK, Arthritis Research UK, the Engineering and Physical Sciences Research Council (EPSRC), Innovate UK and the Medical Research Council (MRC).
 Depending on the Challenge contracts of up to £1 million over three years are available.

 Challenge Development Process